Segmentation of EM showers for neutrino experiments with deep graph neural networks

+Tracklets that are closer to the shower origin, i.e. produced in the early stage of shower development by hard electrons and photons, contain more information about a shower than tracklets produced in the late stages by soft particles.
+Thus, we need to encourage awareness of the neural network of early-stage tracklets when this network makes predictions about late-stage tracklets.
+In other words, we need to ensure the fast growth of the receptive field of neural network~\cite{araujo2019computing,luo2016understanding}.

-Our GCN is composed of the five blocks of $\mathrm{EdgeConv}$ layer and three blocks of the newly proposed $\mathrm{EmulsionConv}$ layer.
-In $\mathrm{EdgeConv}$, messages propagation from vertex $v$ to some vertex $w$ takes as many updates as the length of the shortest path between $v$ and $w$.
-In other words, it would take 57 (number of emulsion layers in the detector) message-passing steps for the network from the last message passing step to take into account information about early-stage tracks when making predictions for late-stage tracks.
-More generally, without additional tricks, the receptive field of GCNs grows linearly with the number of layers, which, in combination with vanishing gradient problem~\cite{li2019deepgcns,liu2019geniepath}, leads to the use of shallow networks that can not properly propagate information in large graphs.
+In $\mathrm{EdgeConv}$, messages propagation from vertex $v$ to some vertex $v'$ takes as many steps as the length of the shortest path between $v$ and $v'$.
+It would take 56 (equal to the number of emulsion layers in the detector) message-passing steps for the network from the last message-passing step to consider early-stage tracklets when making predictions for late-stage tracklets.
+More generally, without additional tricks, the receptive field of GCNs grows linearly with the number of convolution blocks, which, in combination with vanishing gradient problem~\cite{li2019deepgcns,liu2019geniepath}, leads to the abuse of shallow networks that can not properly propagate information in large graphs.
 We propose the $\mathrm{EmulsionConv}$ layer in which we modify the algorithm to collect messages and update hidden representation vectors ($h_v$) of vertices for each emulsion layer separately. $\mathrm{EmulsionConv}$ aims to solve the problem of the slow growth of the receptive field and computation burden of such inefficient updates in vanilla GCN, by exploiting the tree-like structure of electromagnetic showers.